Amps to Volt-Amps (VA) Conversion Calculator

 Converting amps to volt-amps is slightly different for three-phase electrical circuits.
 A modified formula will be needed for the calculation.

-For three-phase circuits, the apparent power in volt-amps is equal to the square root of 3 times the voltage times to current in amps.
+For three-phase circuits, the apparent power S in volt-amps is equal to the square root of 3 times the line to line voltage V times to current I in amps.

 For example, let’s find the amps for a 480 volt three-phase electrical circuit with 60 amps of current.